Which is the Best Sugar and Which Ones Are Not Good?

 19 Common Sugars and Sweeteners

 1. White sugar (aka sucrose) is a pure chemical extract of sugar cane or sugar beet with no vitamins or minerals; these are stripped during the extraction process.
-Refined white sugar is a simple carbohydrate with lots of calories, no dietary fiber and is an isolate.
+Refined white sugar is a simple carbohydrate with lots of calories, no dietary fiber, and is an isolate.
 Isolates never occur in whole foods.
 Vegetarians may note that it may be processed with bone char.
-Causes a “sugar-high.”
+Causes a “sugar high.”

-2. Brown sugar is white sugar coated in molasses which will add a few trace minerals but no healthier than white sugar and creates the same “sugar high.”
+2. Brown sugar is white sugar coated in molasses which will add a few trace minerals but is no healthier than white sugar and creates the same “sugar high.”

 5. Fruit juice concentrate is highly refined and has been stripped of flavor and nutritional value.
 It is rapidly assimilated in the bloodstream so not highly recommended.